 The Level of service for sidewalks is D, which indicates level of service is maintained if sidewalks are present on 0-49% of the local roadways.
 The Murphy Oaks development includes a network of internal (private) roadways and has frontage on local roadways only (N. Auburn and Border Roads).
 As such, the level of service is being met with or without sidewalks.
 It is noted that the Murphy Oaks project includes sidewalks on both sides of the street for all internal roadways and is installing a sidewalk along N. Auburn Road.
 A waiver of the sidewalk requirement for Border Road and Fox Lea Drive is being requested.
-However, in lieu of the sidewalk on Border Road, the applicant proposes to expand the existing bicycle lane up to its intersection with Border Road.
+However, in lieu of the sidewalk on Border Road, the applicant proposes to install on-road bicycle lane(s) on the east side of North Auburn Road from the project's south boundary to Border Road.